 Mentone is the self-proclaimed “Egg Basket of the Midwest” because of prolific commercial egg production in the area, and holds an Egg Festival annually to celebrate their heritage.

 At the beginning of June, Mentone comes alive with the annual Egg Festival.
 Three days of entertainment, sporting events, arts and crafts, car shows and an egg-citing parade draw visitors to Mentone’s vintage business district.

-From September to November, you can get lost in the corn maze at Goshert Farms!
-Enjoy a Kiddie Straw Maze, Corn Pit, and a Petting Zoo amoungst their displays of pumpkins, gourds, mums, Indiana Corn, and corn stalks.
+From September to November, you can get lost in the 7.5 acre corn maze at Goshert Farms!
+Enjoy Hay Rides, Corn Hole, the Straw Mountain, Corn Pit, Pumpkin Sling Shot, and a Petting Zoo, Kiddie Barrel Train, displays of pumpkins, gourds, mums, Indiana Corn, corn stalks, soy candle making and a snack bar.
 Goshert Farms is also home to K&K Soy Products, 100% soy wax candles that burn 99% soot free and contain high- quality fragrance oils.

 The Bell Aircraft Museum, located downtown near the crossroads of Indiana SR 19 & 25, is a memorial to local legend and aviation pioneer Lawrence D. Bell.
 Visitors can see Mr. Bell’s private collection of aircraft and aviation memorabilia.

 Did you know?